Capsule Collection, Autumn Edition No. 1

 A versatile lightweight long sleeve sweater (in every neutral colour, wool, cashmere or merino recommended)

 Classic black pumps (suede over leather)

-Knee high boots (preferably with a mid block heal (for comfort), or flat.
+Knee high boots (preferably with a mid block heel (for comfort), or flat.
 Higher heels can come later, as a splurge)